Skip to Content

 Our lecturers are actively researching, bringing the most relevant developments in business theory and practice to your study.

-Our Future Leaders Scholarship is a prestigious scholarship to recognise emerging leaders enrolling in full-time business and agricommerce programmes at Massey University.
+Our Future Leaders Scholarship is a prestigious scholarship to recognise emerging leaders enrolling in full-time business, communication and agricommerce programmes at Massey University.

 The Bachelor of Business (Property) is accredited by the Royal Institution of Chartered Surveyors, the Property Institute of New Zealand (PINZ), and the New Zealand Valuers Registration Board.